willp240/auto_recoordinating/README.md

+NOTE: this repo is now deprecated as a pull request incorporating it into rat-tools has been made.
+Further developments will take place there

 # auto_recoordinating

 Tool for automating the position fitter recoordination process at SNO+.
 Using HTCondor's DAGMan, sequential job are submitted to a batch system.
 It only works for HTCondor systems, so if you are using a different system you'll need to use the individual `FitCoordinationTools`.
 This tool uses those same tools, but requiring minimum user input and efficient use of simulation.